StackVista/stackstate-docs/stackpacks/add-ons/aad.md

   * The status UI is accessible: The service is running.
   * The status UI is not available: Either the service is not running, or the Ingress has not been configured \(See the install section\).

-**Can the anomaly detection Kubernetes service reach StackState?** Check the sections **Top errors** and **Last stream polling results**.
+**Can the anomaly detection Kubernetes service reach StackState?**
+* Check the sections **Top errors** and **Last stream polling results**.
 Errors here usually indicate connection problems.

-**Has the anomaly detection Kubernetes service selected streams for anomaly detection?** The section **Anomaly Detection Summary** shows the total time of all registered streams, if no streams are selected it will be zero.
+**Has the anomaly detection Kubernetes service selected streams for anomaly detection?**<br />The section **Anomaly Detection Summary** shows the total time of all registered streams, if no streams are selected it will be zero.

-**Is the anomaly detection Kubernetes service detecting anomalies?** The section **Top Anomalous Streams** shows the streams with the highest number of anomalies.
+**Is the anomaly detection Kubernetes service detecting anomalies?**

+The section **Top Anomalous Streams** shows the streams with the highest number of anomalies.
 No streams in this section means that no anomalies have been detected.
 The section **Anomaly Detection Summary** shows other relevant metrics, such as total time of all registered streams, total checked time and total time of all anomalies detected.

-**Is the anomaly detection Kubernetes service scheduling streams?** The tab **Job Progress** shows a ranked list of streams with scheduling progress, including the last time each stream was scheduled.
+**Is the anomaly detection Kubernetes service scheduling streams?**
+The tab **Job Progress** shows a ranked list of streams with scheduling progress, including the last time each stream was scheduled.

 ## AAD service Release Notes